Healing Well: OS Grid Reference – NT 26082 73692

 Archaeology & History

-Found just yards away from the lunatic John Knox’s house, this is one of several wells that could once be found along the old High Street, or Royal Mile, near the middle of the city.
+Found just yards away from the house of the religious lunatic John Knox, this is one of several wells that could once be seen along the old High Street, or Royal Mile, near the middle of the city.
 A fast-flowing spring of water was contained within this solid stone monument first built around 1675 by the King’s mason, Robert Mylne.
 The fountainhead was rebuilt at a later date and it supplied water for the inhabitants of the old town.

 It has a small semi-circular water trough at its western base and is ornamented on this and its eastern side with small mythical fauns, out of which water emerged.
 The local council should ensure to make the well work again, giving people clean drinking water when they need it.